SuperOfficeDocs/data-access/docs/netserver/web-services/index.md

 title: NetServer web services
 description: The SuperOffice web services are the highest level for working with NetServer.
 This layer consists of endpoints based on WCF SOAP and RESTful WebAPI and web service proxies.
 author: Bergfrid Dias
-so.date: 11.22.2021
+so.date: 12.02.2021
-keywords: API, web services, endpoints, proxy, NetServer, SOAP, REST, Agent, SuperOffice.CRM.Services so.topic: concept so.envir: cloud, onsite so.client: win, web
+keywords: API, web services, endpoints, proxy, NetServer, SOAP, REST, Agent, SuperOffice.CRM.Services, DTO, carrier so.topic: concept so.envir: cloud, onsite so.client: win, web